ko1nksm/readlinkf/README.md

 Does not change the current directory and any variables.

 Maximum depth of symbolic links is 10.
-Please modify the source code if you want to change.
+If you want to change, modify `max_symlinks` variable in the function.

 ### 1. readlinkf_posix